invertase/dart_edge/README.md

 This project is a new concept, and we're still figuring out things such as the public APIs, testing, best practices for local development & deployment and other complicated matters such as error handling and debugging (since Dart is compiled to minified JavaScript).
 We use this project in production ourselves as a dog-fooding excercise, however we'll keep it as experimental until we're happy we've covered all bases of what you'd expect from Dart development.

+We will probably be making breaking changes without following semver until we're happy for a major release.
+So please be aware of this.

 There's also some unimplemented APIs which we're working on.
 Please see the [API](https://docs.dartedge.dev/apis) documentation for more information.

 ### ❓ What is the motivation for this project?

 We're big fans of serverless environments, and are using both [Cloudflare Workers](https://workers.cloudflare.com/) & [Vercel Edge Functions](https://vercel.com/features/edge-functions) on our own projects.
-Some of these projects (including [Zapp!](https://zapp.run/)) are mainly written in Dart.
+Some of these projects (including [Zapp!](https://zapp.run/)) are written in Dart.
 We wanted to be able to write Dart code and deploy it to these platforms to allow for code sharing & collaboration between the team, hence this project started.

 ### ❓ What are the limitations of Edge functions?